haskell-serbia/tutorials/dependent_types.md

 Haskell currently does not support dependent types natively but there are certain extensions that help us to get there.

-It is not as elegant as it would be if we had build in support for this but [Richard Eisenberg](https://typesandkinds.wordpress.com/) is busy doing a great work to make this happen.
+It is not as elegant as it would be if we had built in support for this but [Richard Eisenberg](https://typesandkinds.wordpress.com/) is busy doing a great work to make this happen.

 We will go trough different steps in explaining dependent types in Haskell: